 Weston was born in Dunbarton May 26, 1905, and was a graduate of McGaw Normal Institute, that stood just down the road from his home.
 For a while he was employed at the International Shoe Company in Merrimack.
 Many of the young men in town worked there, as did my father.

 Weston was also very active in several organizations.
 Besides being a member of the Merrimack Fire Department, he was past member of Thornton Grange, member of the National Grange, and Souhegan Lodge of Odd Fellows and the Puritan Rebekah Lodge.
 Then World War II began, and several of the boys in town went off to war.
 My father was one, who served in the navy, and at least two of the Warriner boys were in the army–namely Weston and Elwood.
 Among my father’s war-time photographs were several that included both Elwood and Weston.
 Elwood returned home after the war, but tragically, Weston did not.

 Weston entered the army April 24, 1942, and served overseas on Guam.
-He had reached the rank of Technician 4th Grade (Those who held this rank were often addressed as Sergeant, as they shared the same pay grade).
+He had reached the rank of Technician 4th Grade in the army Medical Corps.
+(Those who held this rank were often addressed as Sergeant, as they shared the same pay grade).
 In October of 1944 the U.S. Sixth Army had invaded Leyte in the Philippines.
 Weston was among them, and he was killed on December 28, 1944 while serving on Leyte.
 He was only 39 years old at the time.

 ***GENEALOGY OF THE WARRINER FAMILY***